-Hacksaw Ridge, directed by Mel Gibson, depicts the story of how a U.S. soldier/medic serving in World War II became a conscientious objector.
-Desmond Doss, portrayed by actor Andrew Garfield who was nominated for a 2017 Academy Award for Best Actor in a Leading Role, endured criticism from his fellow soldiers for avoiding violence in what may have been one of the most justified wars in history.
-The endurance of this man in his faith and heroics on the battlefield is inspiring.
+Hacksaw Ridge, directed by Mel Gibson, depicts the story of how U.S. soldier/medic Desmond Doss became a conscientious objector serving in World War II.
+Doss is portrayed by actor Andrew Garfield who was nominated for a 2017 Academy Award for Best Actor in a Leading Role.
+In the movie, Doss endures criticism from his fellow soldiers for avoiding what they perceive as justified and necessary violence.

 The cast of Hacksaw Ridge includes Teresa Palmer, Hugo Weaving, Luke Bracey, Vince Vaughn, and Sam Worthington, and though the film’s battle scenes are less grandiose than the ones in Braveheart the film tells its story well.
 Hugo Weaving plays the role of a war-torn father, Luke Bracey portrays a soldier embracing his job as a warrior, Teresa Palmer plays the love of Desmond’s life, and Sam Worthington and Vince Vaughn act as Doss’s superiors.
 What the film lacks in majestic cinematography it makes up for in character development and raw depictions of combat.
 Nothing is lost in the storytelling.

 This film provides a good basis for the discussion of the justification of war and a persons role in it.
-Murder is among if not the highest crime(s) imaginable, but warriors are celebrated for their killings often garnering more attention for a higher tally of kills.
-Some people may despise this film for its passivity while admiring a film like American Sniper for its decisiveness while others may despise all war taking a position of pacifism.
+Murder is among the most consequential crimes imaginable, but warriors are celebrated for their killings and often garner more attention for a higher tally of kills.
+Some people may despise this film for its passivity while admiring a film like American Sniper for its decisiveness.
+Others may despise all war, and take a position of pacifism.
 Questions of the feasibility of avoiding all war or the implications of embracing its role in the world may arise.
-Regardless of one’s position in the discussion it’s clear that there is something valuable to be learned from both films.
+Regardless of one’s position in the discussion it’s clear that there is something valuable to be learned from these debates.

 Hacksaw Ridge is a story of a man holding to his convictions.
-The man endured hard circumstances hurting no one through his primary actions and achieving something great in the process.
+The man endured hard circumstances, hurting no one through his direct actions while achieving something great in the process.
 Everyone should be able to celebrate that.